- SAP BW or SAP Business Warehouse – what is it?

 SAP Integration Challenges

-If you are trying to build a SAP Data Lake or a SAP Data Warehouse on cloud platforms like Amazon S3, Redshift, Snowflake, SQL Server or Azure Synapse, you may have experienced first-hand that SAP integration comes with its own set of challenges.
+If you are trying to build a SAP Data Lake or a SAP Data Warehouse on cloud platforms like Amazon S3, Redshift, Snowflake, Postgres, Databricks, SQL Server or Azure Synapse, you may have experienced first-hand that SAP integration comes with its own set of challenges.
 One of the ways to integrate SAP data is to actually extract it from SAP source systems and integrate it on SAP BW.
 We show you how to create an SAP extractor to easily extract data from SAP source systems.
 Also, learn how you can automate SAP ETL by extracting SAP data at application level with our BryteFlow SAP Data Lake Builder

 SAP integration is challenging because the SAP platform is highly complex and uses a lot of different systems and technologies for its offerings.
 This includes varied technologies owing to acquisitions, legacy on-premise ERPs, CRM solutions and the many tools for SAP integration that the company has provided to facilitate users to navigate, integrate and derive value from SAP applications.
 Creating CDS Views in SAP HANA to extract SAP data